maeyler/JS/PWA.md

 ### PWA -- Stage 2
 Add service worker `navigator.serviceWorker.register('/JS/sw.js')`

-We need to use a cache so that the app can work off-line.
+We will use the cache so that the app can work off-line.
 Two more steps are needed:

-* Supply a listener for `install` events -- add the static files to the cache
+3. Supply a listener for `install` events -- add the static files to the cache
 ```
 const CACHE ='JS'
 const FILES = ['/JS/', '/JS/sss/', '/JS/index.html', ...]